Developer Guide

 How to Contribute

 For any contributor willing to contribute to the project, it is important to understand the branching model used by the project.
 The project uses the Gitflow branching model.
+Pull requests should stay small and reviewer-readable.
 In order to contribute to the project please follow the following steps:

 1. Fork the project on Github. (not necessary if you are a member of the project)